Transition from population- to coherence-dominated nondiffusive thermal transport: Implementation

 \end{widetext} $\I$ is the identity matrix, $\otimes$ is the Kronecker product, and the resulting linear system has a size of $(N_\mathrm{ph}^2\times N_\mathrm{ph}^2)$.
 From this equation, two approaches can be taken to obtain $\Nt$ and $\Delta T$.

 Two solver strategies are implemented in the code.
-The Green's function can be computed explicitly for a $(\k,\omega)$ pair by inverting the left-hand side operator of Eq.~\ref{eq:WTE_RTA_vec}.
+The Green's function can be computed explicitly for a $(\k,\omega)$ pair by inverting the left-hand-side operator of Eq.~\ref{eq:WTE_RTA_vec}.
 An advantage of this approach is that the Green's function only depends on the material properties and not on the source term $\Pt$.
 The computational cost of a full inversion of $\Lint$ scales with $\mathcal{O}(N_\mathrm{q} N_\mathrm{ph}^6)$.
 Complex unit cells with many phonon branches can make this approach infeasible, but dense sampling of the Brillouin zone is still possible.
 Applying the Green's function to a source term is then a simple matrix-vector multiplication that is computationally inexpensive.
 That makes the explicit Green's function approach very efficient if the response to a variety of source terms is of interest, the material studied has a simple unit cell or many iterations are needed to converge $\Delta T$.

 The second option is to use a direct solver on the full system of equations.
 Direct inversion scales much better than full inversion.
 However, the full system depends on the source term and must be reconstructed for every new source.
 In addition to that, should an iterative approach be needed to converge $\Delta T$, the full system must be re-constructed and solved in every iteration.
-The code supports GPU implementations of the GMRES solver with a Jacobi preconditioner and dense LU decomposition.
+The code supports GPU implementations of the GMRES solver with a Jacobi preconditioner and dense LU decomposition, both of which are implemented in the \textsc{CUDA Toolkit}.
 Solutions from nearby $\omega$ and previous iterations over $\Delta T$ and $\Nt$ are used to accelerate convergence.
 Direct inversion is a good choice for complex unit cells with many phonon branches and when only a few source terms are of interest.

 When using a source term that requires self-consistent calculation of $\Delta T$, closure is imposed by Eq.\ref{eq:energy_conservation}.
 Depending on system stability and required convergence speed, the code allows one to choose between a simple fixed-point iteration, an Aitken-accelerated fixed-point iteration, or MINPACK's HYBRD method on the complex temperature plane.
 In this context, a calculation is considered converged when $\Delta T$ computed from the closure Eq.~\ref{eq:energy_conservation} in two subsequent iterations $k-1, k$ fulfills